- Academic Program

 - Indigenous Faculty and Staff

 Windsor Law sits on the traditional territory of the Three Fires Confederacy of First Nations, comprised of the Ojibway, the Odawa, and the Potawatomie.
 We are working to ensure Indigenous legal traditions and perspectives are fully acknowledged and respected in our teaching, research and community engagement.

-I also encourage you to consider the Program of Legal Studies for Native People as a useful stepping stone to our Faculty.
+I also encourage you to consider the Native Law Centre Summer Program as a useful stepping stone to our Faculty.
 Thank you for your interest in Windsor Law.
 Migwetch.